-In this paper, we focus in detail on our designing and contract generation approach, presented in section 4 and section 5, respectively.
+In this paper, we focus in detail on our designing and contract generation approach, presented in Sects.
+4 and 5, respectively.
 The model-based test generation from SecReUM is out of scope of this paper and hence not addressed.
 However, for validation, we can not only benefit from our previous work for validating behavioral REST interfaces [26] but can also take advantage of large body of work done in generating test cases from behavioral contracts using UML as a familiar notation.

 Fig. 2.
-Model-Driven Framework for Security Assurance
+Model-driven framework for security assurance

-4 Modeling approach for SecReUM
+4 Modeling Approach for SecReUM